 This article details the steps involved in replacing the water pump and water pump gasket on a 2012 Ford Mustang V6.
 This water pump is also used on the 2011-2014 Ford F150.
 A is helpful in removing the nuts from the pump pulley; otherwise, no special tools are required. chain strap wrench

 To do this repair, you will need:

 If desired, you can replace the thermostat at the same time, but that task is not covered in this article.
 You do not have to remove any coolant hoses.

 The video below demonstrates the enitre step-by-step process.
 I have also described the procedure in writing, below.

 Video of Ford Mustang Water Pump Replacement

 The eight-minute video below will provide you with visual step-by-step help for completing this replacement.
-The steps are also described lower down in the article.
+The steps are also described below.